jldec/jldec-me/content/blog/using-ai-to-sync-github-prs-with-google-sheets.md

 ## Takeaways
 Connecting the output of the `gh` cli with a Google Apps script was straightforward, and required very little code to achieve solid results.

 All the code was generated with AI in a matter of hours.
 Amp is excellent at iterating on a codebase inside a complete developer environment (IDE or terminal) with standard command line tools.
-Browser-based AI chat is great for research questions, or for generating code which can't be tested locally.
+Browser-based AI chat is better for research questions, or for generating code which can't be tested locally.

-Technical and UX judgement are still needed to guide the AI generating the code.
+Technical and UX judgement were needed to guide the AI generating the code.
 E.g.

 - How to create test PRs?
 A simple loop is prefered over invoking a more complex script multiple times concurrently and handling the conflicts with locking.